 Lee Edwards also speaks about her experiences at schools, synagogues and churches in the USA.

 While in Frankfurt, Lee Edwards wanted to visit her father’s grave at the Jewish cemetery together with her brother.
-After Emil’s death in 2001, she stayed in touch with her niece Amina and her daughter Lena Sarah.
+After Emil’s death in 2001, she stayed in touch with her niece Amina and her daughter.

 Amina Carlebach placed two Stumbling Stones in 2010 to commemorate her grandparents.
-Since Amina’s death, Lena Sarah Carlebach and her childless great-aunt Lee have intensified their relationship.
+Since Amina’s death, her daughter has intensified her relationship with and her great-aunt Lee.
 They phone each other regularly.
-Lena Sarah Carlebach takes great care to preserve the memory of her family and in 2016 initiated the placing of two more Stumbling Stones in front of the family’s house at Gaußstraße.
+She takes great care to preserve the memory of her family and in 2016 initiated the placing of two more Stumbling Stones in front of the family’s house at Gaußstraße.
 These small memorials help reunite Liesel, Emil and their parents.

 “These two additional stones reunite the Carlebachs, who lived together at Gaußstraße 16.
-You could see it as a reconciliation – although the family members had very different opinions, they all shared the same fate of persecution,” said Lena Sarah Carlebach at the Stumbling Stones installation ceremony.
+You could see it as a reconciliation – although the family members had very different opinions, they all shared the same fate of persecution,” she said at the Stumbling Stones installation ceremony.

 Dorothy Baer, née Griesheimer, is a cousin of Lee Edwards, née Liesel Carlebach.
 They have been friends since childhood and both left Germany on Kindertransport trains.